ryelle/Meetup-Widgets/readme.txt

 = How do I find my API key? =

 Log in to your Meetup.com account, then visit the [Getting an API Key](http://www.meetup.com/meetup_api/key/) page.

-= How do I find my OAuth key & secret? =

-You'll need to create an OAuth consumer for your website.
-Visit [Your OAuth Consumers](http://www.meetup.com/meetup_api/oauth_consumers/) for more information & to get started.

 = How do I find my event ID? =